shyamfec/CloudXNet/README.md

 # CloudXNet
-Cloud detetction from Satelllite Images
-Code and Dataset are comming soon
+Code and Dataset for Cloud detetction from Satelllite Images  are comming soon